infracloudio/thanos/docs/components/receive.md

                                  TLS Certificate for HTTP server, leave blank to disable TLS.
       --remote-write.server-tls-client-ca=""
                                  TLS CA to verify clients against.
 If no client CA is specified, there is no client verification on server side. (tls.NoClientCert)
       --remote-write.server-tls-key=""
                                  TLS Key for the HTTP server, leave blank to disable TLS.
       --request.logging-config=<content>
                                  Alternative to 'request.logging-config-file'
                                  flag (mutually exclusive).
-Content
-                                 of YAML file with request logging
+Content of YAML file with request logging configuration.
+See format
-                                 configuration.
-See format details:
+                                 details:
                                  https://thanos.io/tip/thanos/logging.md/#configuration
       --request.logging-config-file=<file-path>
                                  Path to YAML file with request logging configuration.
 See format details:
                                  https://thanos.io/tip/thanos/logging.md/#configuration
       --store.limits.request-samples=0
                                  The maximum samples allowed for a single Series request, The Series call fails if this limit is exceeded.
 0 means no limit.
-                                 NOTE: For efficiency the limit is internally implemented as 'chunks limit' considering each
+NOTE: For efficiency the limit is internally implemented
+                                 as 'chunks limit' considering each chunk
-                                 chunk contains a maximum of 120 samples.
+                                 contains a maximum of 120 samples.
       --store.limits.request-series=0
                                  The maximum series allowed for a single Series request.
 The Series call fails if this limit is exceeded.
 0 means no limit.
       --tracing.config=<content>
                                  Alternative to 'tracing.config-file' flag
                                  (mutually exclusive).
-Content of YAML file
-                                 with tracing configuration.
+Content of YAML file with tracing configuration.
 See format details:
                                  https://thanos.io/tip/thanos/tracing.md/#configuration
       --tracing.config-file=<file-path>
-                                 Path to YAML file with tracing
+                                 Path to YAML file with tracing configuration.
-                                 configuration.
                                  See format details:
                                  https://thanos.io/tip/thanos/tracing.md/#configuration
       --tsdb.allow-overlapping-blocks
                                  Allow overlapping blocks, which in turn enables vertical compaction and vertical query merge.
                                  Does not do anything, enabled all the time.
+      --tsdb.enable-examplars-storage
+                                 Enable examplars storage
       --tsdb.max-exemplars=0     Enables support for ingesting exemplars and sets the maximum number of exemplars that will be stored per tenant.
 In case the exemplar